Ministry-of-CBT/Chemistry-Book-Torture/README.md

 The End Goal of Development is for Cock and Ball Touhouture (Project CBT) and Chemistry Book Torture (Supersymmetry Nightmare Edition) to be merged.

+# Build

+We will be using Packwiz instead of using a python file.